Blogs

 - Roof is under 15 years old

-- No structural issues
+- No structural concerns exist

 Replacement Is Better If: